Schedule Policy/Career Is Now in Effect (March 2026)

 | Merit-based hiring | Positions are still filled competitively with veterans' preference |

-The severance piece is worth emphasizing.
+Severance eligibility is worth noting.
 If you're reclassified and later fired, you still collect severance.
 Use the Severance Pay Calculator to see what that looks like for your situation.
+For a GS-13 with 15 years of service, severance can exceed $30,000.

 The Whistleblower Problem